ihamzariaz/Deep-World/README.md

 https://github.com/prabindh/euclid
 # Step 4: Editing in obj.cfg, obj.data, obj.names files.
-After labeling, we have to make some changes the cfg file in the cfg directory in darknet and for doing this we have to choose our model.
-For example, for tiny-yolo.cfg, make copy and rename it as we like i.e) yolo-obj.cfg, then open it and edit line 125, classes=2 line 119, filter=35     # filters=(classes + 5)*5 we will create data file and place it the data directory.
+After labeling, we have to make some changes cfg file in the cfg directory in darknet and for doing this we have to choose our model.
+For example, for tiny-yolo.cfg, make copy and rename it as we like i.e) yolo-obj.cfg, then open and edit it.

+line 125, classes=2

+line 119, filter=35     # filters=(classes + 5)*5

+we will create data file and place it the data directory.
 The obj.data file look like this:

 obj.data/